4 Discount Packages available. starting at $359

 •Sea Eagle's outstanding 6-month return option and 3-year warranty are hard to beat.

-•This is a very comfortable boat, almost like a couch on water, and yet still has decent performance for an inflatable.more ▼
+•This is a very comfortable boat, almost like a couch on water, and yet still has decent performance for an inflatable.show full review ▼

 •Although it is never touted as being "fast", this boat actually can attain the same speeds as Sea Eagle's original FastTrack 385FT (called "classic" now) that they have claimed is "fast".
 This comparison was verified by GPS under the same paddling conditions with the same paddler(s): 2.8 to 3.5 mph w/ easy to steady paddling, 3.8 to 4 mph w/ firm paddling, 4.3 to 4.5 mph at a sprint.